HTML PROGRAMMING:HTML – Basic Tags

 Line break tag (<br>)

-The <hr> tag draws a horizontal line (a divider).
+The <hr> tag creates a horizontal divider between sections.

 • It is also an empty tag.